Roman Empire: Geography and demography

 The Empire reached its largest expanse under Trajan, encompassing 5 million km^{2}.
 The traditional population estimate of 55–60 million inhabitants accounted for between one-sixth and one-fourth of the world's total population and made it the most populous unified political entity in the West until the mid-19th century.
-Recent demographic studies have argued for a population peak from 70 million to more than 100 million.
+21st-century demographic studies have argued for a population peak from 70 million to more than 100 million.
 Each of the three largest cities in the Empire—Rome, Alexandria, and Antioch—was almost twice the size of any European city at the beginning of the 17th century.

 As the historian Christopher Kelly described it:

 Then the empire stretched from Hadrian's Wall in drizzle-soaked northern England to the sun-baked banks of the Euphrates in Syria; from the great Rhine–Danube river system, which snaked across the fertile, flat lands of Europe from the Low Countries to the Black Sea, to the rich plains of the North African coast and the luxuriant gash of the Nile Valley in Egypt.
 The empire completely circled the Mediterranean ... referred to by its conquerors as mare nostrum—'our sea'.